 Personnel managing satellite accumulation areas are responsible for conducting their area’s inspection.
 EMP conducts the weekly inspection of all less than 90-day storage areas.

-Hazardous Waste Streams
+Management of Specific Hazardous Waste Streams

 This section outlines management regulations for the following waste streams: